Is flavor discrete?: Bottom-up: data and hints

 It turns out to be difficult to realize the approach and obtain TBM in consistent gauge theory.
 The problems are shifted to the flavon sector: to VEVs of flavons, VEV alignments, construction of certain flavons potential.
 There are many assumptions and many free parameters involved, furthermore, additional (auxiliary) fields should be introduced, {\it etc.} (see e.g. \cite{Smirnov:2011jv}).

-One step back: do we understand and interpret the observations correctly?
+At this point it is worthwhile to make one step back: do we understand and interpret the observations correctly?
 Is the approximate TBM accidental?
 There is no simple and exact relations between observables.
 Apart from clear qualitative flavor features: hierarchies of masses, large lepton mixing, it seems there is randomness in the data.
 No good description of data (and corresponding mass matrices) in terms of small number of parameters and assumptions is obtained.
 In other words, there is no simple parametrization of the mass matrices.
 The required mass matrix elements can be parametrized in a spirit of Froggatt-Nielsen mechanism \cite{Froggatt:1978nt} as

 The prefactors $A_{\alpha \beta}$ being of the order 1 (0.7 - 1.5 at best) turn out to be rather random for checked choices of integers $n_{\alpha \beta}$.
 Randomness implies that there is no simple explanation of data and simple theory behind.
-AI searchers of order, systematics can be done.
+AI searchers of order and systematics can be done.
 Parameters may be traded with assumptions. \\